Channels-DVR-Goodies/DVR2Plex/README.md

 I'm also a fan of the [Channels DVR](https://getchannels.com/dvr-server/), which is well implemented and has some features that I find particularly useful.
-It keeps its recordins in a private directory, and while it is well-orgainized, it's in a way that's a little different to the structure that Plex prefers.
+It keeps its recordins in a private directory, and while it is well-organized, it's in a way that's a little different to the structure that Plex prefers.
 More importantly, Channels DVR 'owns' the files in that folder, and other software should respect that, and not 'pull the rug' out from under Channels DVR by messing with those files behind its back.